pasantos42/countries-list/README.md

 # Countries List
-This is a small exercise for fetching data from a json file.
-It has a search bar for us to search for countries and it displays 15 countries in a grid.
-For each country card there is the flag, country name and capital. the user can click to see more details abou the clicked country.
+This is a small exercise in fetching data from a JSON file.
+It includes a search bar that allows users to search for countries and displays the results in a grid format, showing 15 countries at a time.
+Each country card includes the flag, country name, and capital.
+Additionally, users can click on any card to see more details about that country.

 ## 🛠️ Getting Started